ngs-docs/angus/quality-and-trimming.md

 to put the files.
 This is on your local computer and is the directory we just created `~/Desktop/fastqc_html`.

+You will be prompted for your password.
+Enter the password we set for your instance  during the morning session.

 You should see a status output like this:

 ```